gravitational/careers/challenges/sre/challenge.md

 dependencies low.

 Do not try to achieve full test coverage.
 This will take too long.
-Write enough to exercise the different key components to show they are working as intendend while demonstrating your approach to automation.
+Write enough to exercise the different key components to show they are working as intended while demonstrating your approach to automation.

 For level 4+, please research Kubernetes controllers and the recommended Go client